-There’s no movie mentioned on my site as much as Trick ‘r Treat.
-It would be hard to go through the Halloween season without me mentioning it at least once on here.
+There is no movie mentioned more on my site than Trick ‘r Treat.
+It would be hard to go through the season without doing so.
 The 2007 Michael Dougherty gem embodies everything about the night of All Hallows Eve, and it’s the perfect film to get you in the spirit.
-Filmed anthology style, following several people throughout one night, the movie is both spooky, funny and a kind reminder to never break the rules of Halloween.
+Following several people throughout one Halloween night, the movie is both spooky and funny; and a kind reminder to never break the rules.

-As a small town in Ohio celebrates their annual Halloween festivities, an ominous trick-or-treater named Sam follows the townspeople, assuring they respect the “rules” for the holiday.
-The rules are very simple:
+As a small town in Ohio celebrates their annual October 31st festivities, an ominous trick-or-treater named Sam follows the townspeople, assuring they respect the “rules” of the holiday.
+Those rules are simple:

 - Always hand out candy to trick-or-treaters

 - Always wear a costume

 - NEVER blow out a Jack O’Lantern before midnight

 Anyone who fails to follow these simple guidelines for the entirety of the day may find themselves in a vengeful embrace with Sam.

 The film boasts an impressive cast, including Dylan Baker, Anna Paquin, and Brian Cox, among many others.
 It truly has a full roster of amazing characters and creatures alike.
 And there’s really no better movie to watch in October than one solely taking place on Halloween.